freenas/freenas-docs/userguide/tasks.rst

 An example configuration is to schedule a :guilabel:`Short Self-Test` once a week and a :guilabel:`Long Self-Test` once a month.
-These tests should not have a performance impact, as the disks prioritize normal I/O over the tests.
+These tests do not have a performance impact, as the disks prioritize normal I/O over the tests.
 If a disk fails a test, even if the overall status is *Passed*, start to think about replacing that disk.